 Did you turn off the coffee?

-According to an article from the National Fire Protection Association (NFPA), the fourth leading cause of all home fires nationally is electrical failure, a statistic compounded in older homes.
+According to the National Fire Protection Association (NFPA), the third leading cause of all home fires nationally is electrical failure, a statistic compounded in older homes.
 So before leaving your house, consider unplugging appliances…and booby traps…to reduce the risk caused by unmonitored appliances.

 Did you lock up?

 Securing your windows and doors is the first, and last, thing that homeowners think about before leaving the house.
 As an insurance company, we are very excited about the recent advances in home protection.
 New technology like keyless entry is becoming more affordable than ever.
 And, keyless entry is definitely safer than leaving your 8-year-old at home!

 Did we set the timers on the lights?